unisport/sample/README.md

 ## Introduction ##

+This project is the solution to a programming task given to me by Unisport A/S as part of the job interviews.

+The project required me to make simple python webservice that lists products using data available at this link: http://www.unisport.dk/api/sample/

+The project would have a view of the list of all the products, a list for all the kids project as well as a page system for the two lists and lastly a view of individual products.

+To make this webservice I used the Django web framework which provides many useful functions for both testing the webservice and deploying it.

 ## Required dependencies ##

 This is a list of dependencies required to run the program as well as instructions on how to install them.